Sandro Rosell: I would sign Neymar again at Barcelona | Goal.com

 While some reports suggested that Neymar's move to France had a negative effect on the closeness of the players, Mundo Deportivo reports these to be off the mark, with the Argentine eager to reunite with the 101-time capped Brazilian.

-When the 2019-20 season stopped due to the coronavirus pandemic, both Barcelona and PSG were top of their respective leagues, while both remained alive in the Champions League, albeit the Catalans in a precarious position in the last 16 following a 1-1 draw with Napoli away from home.
+When the 2019-20 season stopped due to the coronavirus pandemic, both Barcelona and PSG were top of their respective leagues, while both remained alive in the Champions League - though the Catalans in a precarious position in the last 16 following a 1-1 draw with Napoli away from home.